-Love her or hate her, Padme and her costumes can never far from our minds.
+Love her or hate her, Padme and her costumes can never be far from our minds.
 They are too iconic, and probably one of the few memorable aspects of the prequels, so it's really fun to talk about them.
-And so, we've decided to continue what we started and focus on the costumes we left behind from Episode II.
+And so, I've decided to continue what I started and focus on the costumes I left behind from Episode II.
 So let's dive back into it!

 A BRIEF REMINDER

 What are the Annexes?
-Well, the Annexes focus on all the costumes that were "left behind" in our selection of Padme Costumes for the A look into Star Wars: Padme's Dresses series.
-Here, we point out influences, likes, and dislikes, and anything that might feel relevant whilst digging into the gigantic wardrobe of this Galactic Queen.
+Well, the Annexes focus on all the costumes that were "left behind" in my selection of Padme Costumes for the A look into Star Wars: Padme's Dresses series.
+Here, I point out influences, likes, and dislikes, and anything that might feel relevant whilst digging into the gigantic wardrobe of this Galactic Queen.
 With this out of the way, let's go!

 ANNEX B: THE ATTACK OF THE CLONES